-Attempts to make pronouncements about contemporary usage founded on the language of Shakespeare and the Authorized Version of the Bible fail to take account of the fact that these works were produced in the early 17th century.
+Objective consideration of contemporary phenomena compels the conclusion that success or failure in competitive activities exhibits no tendency to be commensurate with innate capacity, but that a considerable element of the unpredictable must invariably be taken into account.
+Authorized Version of the Bible fail to take account of the fact that these works were produced in the early seventeenth century.
 Since Standard English no longer uses doth, ye, thou, and methinks, it hardly seems relevant to hold up such texts as guides to modern usage.

-Shakespeare's language is creative and innovative, producing many words and idioms that are no longer acceptable in Modern English; by contrast, the

-Authorized Version consciously adopted a markedly conservative form of the language, preserving the 'eth' endings on third-person singular present-tense verbs, and employing earlier his instead of its ('If the salt have lost his savour'), which would have sounded old-fashioned even to its first readers.
+Shakespeare's language is creative and innovative, producing many words and idioms that are no longer acceptable in Modern English; by contrast, the Authorized Version consciously adopted a markedly conservative form of the language, preserving the 'eth' endings on third singular present-tense verbs, and employing earlier his instead of its ('If the salt have lost his savour'), which would have sounded old-fashioned even to its first readers.

 Shakespeare's usage has not always held the authority it has today.
-Rather than viewing Shakespeare's works as a model of correctness, 18th-century editors frequently emended his texts to ensure that they conformed to contemporary grammatical standards.
+Rather than viewing Shakespeare's works as a model of correctness, eighteenth-century editors frequently emended his texts to ensure that they conformed to contemporary grammatical standards.
 For instance, Shakespeare made frequent use of the double comparative and double superlative: 'To some more fitter place' (Measure for Measure), 'This was the most unkindest cut of all' (Julius Caesar).
-These constructions were condemned by 18th-century grammarians on grounds of logic: since it was impossible to have degrees of comparative and superlative, such constructions must be incorrect.
+These constructions were condemned by eighteenth-century grammarians on grounds of logic: since it was impossible to have degrees of comparative and superlative, such constructions must be incorrect.

-The poet and dramatist John Dryden was an especially vocal critic of the grammatical sloppiness he encountered in the works of supposed great writers like Shakespeare and Ben Jonson, claiming that every page contained some 'Solecism of Speech' or 'notorious flaw in Sence'.
-Rather than view Shakespeare's use of these constructions as evidence for their acceptability, 18th-century editors such as Alexander Pope simply removed them; in Pope's edition these lines read: 'To some more fitting place' and 'This, this was the unkindest cut of all'.
+The poet and dramatist John Dryden was an especially vocal critic of the grammatical sloppiness he encountered in the works of supposed great writers like Shakespeare and Ben Jonson, claiming that every page contained some

+'Solecism of Speech' or 'notorious flaw in Sence'.
+Rather than view Shakespeare's use of these constructions as evidence for their acceptability, eighteenth-century editors such as Alexander Pope simply removed them; in Pope's edition these lines read: 'To some more fitting place' and 'This, this was the unkindest cut of all'.